AP Calculus AB (Asynchronous)

 Evaluation and Feedback

-I believe homework and projects are the best tool for students to practice the skills they are learning, and I grade homework/provide feedback so they learn as they continue working toward mastery.
+Homework and projects are the best tool for students to practice the skills they are learning, and I grade homework/provide feedback so they learn as they continue working toward mastery.
 Assignments are generally graded within 5 days of submission.
 Grades are based on a combination of homework, quizzes, labs, and exams/projects.
+Some assignments in this course are graded based on completion to encourage practice and participation, while others are evaluated in detail to ensure students learn to present their work according to College Board standards.
 Students are also given a participation grade to account for timeliness of completing assignments, class participation, and effort.
-Communication will take place as needed through email, and announcements and responses to student messages are generally within a few hours.
+Communication will take place as needed through email.

 Communication